genesiscommunitysuccess/docs/docs/04_web/02_web-components/02_grids/01_grid-pro/3-grid-pro-genesis-column.md

     - column
 ---

 This is a `slotted` component that allows a more "visual approach" when defining columns.
 Each `grid-pro-column` takes a `ColDef` typed object.
+To check all the available fields in a variable type of `coldef`, take a [look here](https://www.ag-grid.com/javascript-data-grid/column-properties/).

 :::tip
 Customising column definitions using this approach is useful when on **connected data** cases, where the data will be dynamic but there's still a need for extra definitions (e.g. events, transformers, etc).